andriabakti/katsir-backend/README.md

 git clone https://github.com/andriabakti/katsir-backend.git
 ```

+2. Change to branch <b>ver-1</b>
-2. Install package dependencies
+3. Install package dependencies

 ```sh
 npm install
 ```

-3. Create .env file in your project's root folder & set all the variables below.
+4. Create .env file in your project's root folder & set all the variables below.
 Or you can just copy [Example ENV](.env.example), remove .example in file's name and edit it

 ```sh
 # ENV: Port